labstreaminglayer/App-Gamepad/README.md

 Then follow the general [LSL Application build instructions](https://labstreaminglayer.readthedocs.io/dev/app_build.html).

-### Known Issues

-The application crashes if you close/quit while the stream is linked.

 ## License

 The source and the application components are provided under the MIT license,